perenchiod/Codeup_Exercises/README.md

 # Codeup Exercises

 This is my repository for my Codeup exercises.
+One quick change here.